Acumen

 In this context, there is a unique role for Acumen to fill the gap and help create sustainable livelihoods for some of the most vulnerable populations across East and West Africa, particularly youth and women.
 We will achieve this by identifying impactful businesses that serve low-income communities and creating a roadmap for companies to reduce the barriers to employment for women and youth.

-Planned Impact
+Our Impact

 Inclusive Work Initiative

-Acumen’s approach to addressing youth employment in Africa is to invest equity and other innovative financing instruments into companies creating quality, sustaining jobs for low-income individuals, often in hard-to-reach areas.
-Leveraging its 21-year track record of patient capital investing and the expertise of local teams in East Africa and West Africa, Acumen is proposing to launch a €15M Inclusive Work Initiative (IWI).
-We will identify and invest in inclusive companies across Kenya, Ethiopia, Nigeria, and Uganda and make initial investments of USD 200-$500K.
+Acumen’s approach to addressing youth employment in Africa is to invest equity and other innovative financing instruments into companies creating quality, sustaining jobs for low-income individuals, often in hard-to-reach, last mile areas.
+With support from CFYE’s SEM thematic call, in 2022 Acumen launched a €15M Inclusive Work Initiative (IWI).
+The IWI is identifying and investing in inclusive companies across Kenya, Ethiopia, Nigeria, and Uganda through initial investments of USD 200-$500K.
+The IWI expects to drive job creation and improvement across four sectors: Energy, Agriculture, Education, and Work Platforms.
 Through this Initiative, Acumen aims to create 5,400 jobs and improve 9,700 jobs between 2022-2025.
-We expect 40% of these jobs to be in green or digital sectors.
-50% of our facilitated jobs will go to women and primarily serve rural communities.
+It expects 40% of these jobs to be in green or digital sectors, and 50% for women.
+Many of these jobs will be primarily in rural communities.

-The IWI will be driving job creation and improvement across four sectors: Energy, Agriculture, Education, and Work Platforms.
-Across all sectors, women experience shared barriers: they are often unable to move around freely in their communities due to their commitments within the home, are likely to have left school at an earlier age than their male counterparts, have smaller professional networks and less access to the internet, and lower access to finance for entrepreneurial ventures.
-Under IWI, Acumen will support companies adopting gender-sensitive business models and increasing the number of female employees.
+Furthermore, Acumen has observed that poverty is not gender neutral and it disproportionately impacts women and girls.
+Across all sectors, women experience shared barriers.
+They are often unable to move around freely in their communities due to their commitments within the home, are likely to have left school at an earlier age than their male counterparts, have smaller professional networks, have less access to and literacy of digital services, and lower access to finance for entrepreneurial ventures. .
+As investors, Acumen knows how it invests, how its portfolio companies behave, and the strategies they use to grow their business can all impact gender outcomes, both positively and negatively.
+Under IWI, Acumen will support companies to adopt gender-sensitive business models that increase opportunities for and improve the experience of women employees and women in their supply chains.

 Young people need fair opportunities to meaningfully participate in the labour market and thus in life.
 For this meaningful participation, private-public partnerships become essential.
 Still, private entities have an especially catalytic role in paving the way for a more inclusive and youth-centered work landscape.